chakra-ui/chakra-ui/packages/toast/migration.md

   `toast.closeAll` methods
 - Add support to programmatically update a toast using `toast.update` method.
-- Add Support for `onCloseComplete` prop, a callback function to run side effects after the toast has closed.
+- Add Support for `onCloseComplete` prop, a callback function to run side effects after the toast component has closed.